 The Loyala Learning Center needed additional testing rooms as the student population has grown considerably.
 Just beyond their first-floor suite is the College of Education's Clinical Counseling Center, which was already equipped with small rooms and a monitoring system.
 A new office for a testing administrator and the installation of two new doors allows the Learning Center to take advantage of this adjacency.

-The Communication Department's headquarters are on the third floor of Lynn.
+The Communication Department's headquarters are on the third floor of the 1103 East Madison Building.
 The new Center for Strategic Communication opened on the second floor in 2006.

 The Marion Street entrance and adjoining parking lot received a facelift in 2007.
 A new entrance monument faces 12th Avenue and catches the eye of visitors and passersby.
 Corridor banners line the edges of the entry, and a new information booth literally takes center stage.
 New steel bollards with solar lights replaced the old wood bollards.
 The street and parking lot were resurfaced, and assorted new plantings rounded out the new look.
 The university seal was baked onto fresh pavement at the intersection of Marion and 11th Avenue using a high-tech plastic.